-Seminole State College will use technology and diverse teaching methodologies enhance quality and efficiency in the delivery of educational programs and services
+Seminole State College will use technology and diverse teaching methodologies to enhance the quality and efficiency in the delivery of educational programs and services.

 E. Quality over Quantity

 Seminole State College will dedicate its limited resources only to high quality programs and services.